Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Maximum Limit on Gratuity in UAE

 The UAE Labour Law sets a clear limit on how much gratuity an employee can receive.
-The Gratuity Calculator UAE follows this rule for every result.
+The Gratuity Calculator UAE follows the rule for every result.
 This limit applies to all private sector employees in Dubai, Abu Dhabi, Sharjah and other emirates.

 Example of the Maximum Limit